jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "Maya's *fine*.
 Daniel should have it.
 He practices six hours a day."

-"Daniel's has the money to pay for the summer institute course.
-He has to practices six hours a day."
+"Daniel has the money to pay for the summer institute course.
+He has to practice six hours a day."

 I'm not really listening.
 The recital is in two hours.
 I'm playing Beethoven in my head.